Since 2000, CF&Co has advised on over 200 mandated transactions in more than 50 countries.

-Advice to Turquoise Hill Ltd regarding its position in the financing for the $6bn Oyu Tolgoi project in Mongolia procured substantially by TRQ’s major shareholder, Rio Tinto Ltd.
+Advice to Turquoise Hill Ltd regarding its position in the financing for the US$6bn Oyu Tolgoi project in Mongolia procured substantially by TRQ’s major shareholder, Rio Tinto Ltd.

-Advice on developing and implementing the corporate debt financing strategy to transition the company from initial project, (development Bloom Lake iron ore project in Quebec resulting in a US$200m corporate refinancing and a subsequent US$400m expansion financing to double production.
+Advice on developing and implementing the corporate debt financing strategy for the Bloom Lake iron ore project in Quebec resulting in a US$200m corporate refinancing and a subsequent US$400m expansion financing to double production.

-Advice on developing and implementing a $975m corporate funding strategy, involving high yield public debt and a syndicated bank facility and complex intercreditor arrangements to finance a 5-year funding requirement.
+Advice on developing and implementing a US$975m corporate funding strategy, involving high yield public debt and a syndicated bank facility and complex intercreditor arrangements to finance a 5-year funding requirement.

 Advice on a trade finance facility for OK Tedi Mining Ltd to fund potential extreme inventory funding needs, and to ensure liquidity permitting BHP to exit its investment, transferring ownership to Papuan investors.

-Advice on the $1.3bn sale of Exxon Mobil’s Disputada copper assets in Chile on a substantially ‘as-is, where is’ basis to Anglo American.
+Advice on the US$1.3bn sale of Exxon Mobil’s Disputada copper assets in Chile on a substantially ‘as-is, where is’ basis to Anglo American.

-Advice assistance on the acquisitions of Silmet As, a private rare earth process in Estonia, and NeoMaterials Technologies Inc, a C$1.2bn Canadian listed company with speciality metal operations especially in China space operations.
+Advice assistance on the acquisitions of Silmet As, a private rare earth process in Estonia, and NeoMaterials Technologies Inc, a C$1.2bn Canadian listed company with specialty metal operations especially in China space operations.

 Advice to Norsemont on its sale to Hudbay Minerals Inc following a review of company’s strategic options for developing its Constancia project in Peru.

 Advice on sale of 50% investment in Coal Valley Partnership in Canada to its partner, having run a process to procure maximum value for OTPP.

 Aquisitions & Disposals

 Advice to all the joint venture partners at Ambatovy on restructuring the joint venture arrangements and shareholder loans or capital costs increased.
 The revised arrangements allowed development to proceed.